-For 2016, the range of OI (\$) performance was:
+For 2018, the range of OI (\$) performance was:

 OI Range of Performance Corporate

-Threshold \$260,000,000
+Threshold \$322,340,000

-Target \$310,000,000
+Target \$358,154,000

-Maximum \$356,000,000
+Maximum \$376,063,000

-For 2016, the target range of OM performance was:
+For 2018, the target range of OM performance was:

 OM (%) Range of Performance Corporate

-Threshold 11.5%
+Threshold 14.3%

-Target 13.5%
+Target 15.3%

-Maximum 14.5%
+Maximum 15.8%

-For 2016, the target range of WC (% of Sales) performance was:
+For 2018, the target range of WC (% of Sales) performance was:

 WC Range of Performance Corporate

-Threshold 27.5%
+Threshold 21.5%

-Target 23.4%
+Target 19.5%

-Maximum 20.6%
+Maximum 18.5%

 Individual objectives are generally measurable and weighted based on their relative importance to the goals of the business unit and the overall success of the Company.
 Individual objectives can be quantitative or more subjective as long as they support operational success and reflect management's strategy.
 The Committee reviews each NEO's individual performance.
 The CEO provides a rating between 1 (one) and 5 (five) for each objective for each NEO other than himself.
 A performance rating of 3 (three) equates to 100% of target achievement; a 5 (five) represents 200% of target, or maximum achievement; and a 2 (two) represents 50% of target, or threshold achievement.
-A participant does not receive an award for a rating of two or less.
+A participant does not receive an award for a rating of less than two.
 Each objective is multiplied by its weighting and then totaled for an overall rating.
 The overall rating is then multiplied against 20% of the NEO's MICP target award to derive a payout.